surma/surma.dev/content/things/actormodel.md

 As you can see, we have to put the sender’s mailbox address into the messages ourselves.
 Otherwise, our math worker wouldn’t be able to respond with the result.

 ### Example 2
 As a next example I want to read a string from a file.
-It’s a very simple example, but I like it as it very cleary involves a resources that is not thread-safe:
+It’s a very simple example, but I like it as it very clearly involves a resources that is not thread-safe:

 ```erlang
 FileHandle = open_file("/myResource.txt"),